The density-bounded twilight of starbursts in the early Universe: Anomalous Balmer line ratios

 \subsection{Comparison to observed line ratios}

 In Fig.~\ref{fig:DB_Ha_Hg_vs_Ha_Hb_allmod} we show all models produced from our grid of parameters (Table~\ref{tab:cloudy_parameters}) and we compare them to the observed sample.
 The trends of our density-bounded nebulae models are remarkably robust to changes in gas density, ionisation parameter, and stellar age.
-Metallicity is primary parameter which causes changes in the H$\alpha$/H$\beta$ versus H$\gamma$/H$\beta$ trends, although stellar age can act to shift the metallicity by a factor of two, but does not fundamentally alter the trends.
+Metallicity is primary parameter which causes changes in the H$\alpha$/H$\beta$ versus H$\gamma$/H$\beta$ trends.
+We note that changing the stellar age in the range we consider can act to shift the metallicity trend by a factor of $\sim2$, however this is a minor effect overall compared to the impact of changing metallicity (see Appendix~\ref{sec:Impact of stellar age}).
+At the oldest stellar ages we consider, 10\,Myr, the models can also reach noticeably more extreme values for the line ratios reaching values of H$\alpha$/H$\beta<2$ at low metallicities.

 While metallicity is the dominant driver of variation between models, the effect of varying metallicity between $Z=0.001\,$--$\,0.1\,\Zsun$ is relatively minor, mainly extending the models to even lower values of H$\alpha$/H$\beta$.
 Models in this metallicity range are generally increasing in both H$\alpha$/H$\beta$ and H$\gamma$/H$\beta$ with increasing cloud depth.
 Varying metallicity in the range of $Z=0.1\,$--$\,1\,\Zsun$ leads to a stark turnover in the H$\alpha$/H$\beta$ against H$\gamma$/H$\beta$ trend.
 Models with intermediate metallicities, $\log\,(Z\,[\Zsun])\approx-0.5$, start with decreasing H$\alpha$/H$\beta$ and increasing H$\gamma$/H$\beta$ with increasing cloud depth, before reversing on themselves and converging on the Case B values.
 At solar metallicity, models decrease in both H$\alpha$/H$\beta$ and H$\gamma$/H$\beta$ with increasing cloud depth until converging on the Case B values.
 This turnover means that density-bounded models can naturally explain the variety of scatter around the Case B values and the lack of an obvious trend.
 Our density-bounded models also explain why galaxies with the lowest H$\alpha$/H$\beta$ ratios also have low H$\alpha$/H$\gamma$.